0 Products

 Not only do the flavor profiles of cultivars like Grapefruit Kush, Sour Tangie, or Pineapple Express pair beautifully with hops, but they have bright fruity qualities that lend themselves perfectly to summer beers.

-Can A Great Summer Beer Be a Non Alcoholic Beer?
+Can A Great Summer Beer Be Non Alcoholic?

 Yes, yes, and YES!
 Consumer wellness trends have impacted nearly every facet of the beverage industry, and beer is no different.
 Between “sober curious” consumers and “mindful drinking” behaviors, demand for low-ABV and non alcoholic beer is UP.
 Plus, breweries benefit in several ways from offering non alcoholic summer beer options.

-First, having options for the growing number of consumers choosing to reduce or eliminate alcohol consumption is a no-brainer, and not just during the summer.
+First, having options for the growing number of consumers who shop for NA beer or who simply want to reduce their alcohol consumption is a no-brainer, and not just during the summer.
 This lets current consumers with changing habits easily switch to NA offerings instead of simply disappearing.

 Second, NA beers can appeal to consumers who might not be of drinking age or who have no interest in alcohol whatsoever.
 So, having an exciting limited-edition NA beer can help get them in the door when they might never have done so otherwise.